danisaysskol/resume-analysis/README.md

 ## 🚀 Features
 - **PDF → Markdown/Text**: Converts resumes and job descriptions from PDF to markdown and plain text.
-- **Skill Extraction**: Uses NLP/LLM to extract skills, proficiency, and match from unstructured text.
+- **Skill Extraction**: Uses OpenAI Agents SDK (agent-based, output_type with Pydantic models) to extract skills, proficiency, and match from unstructured text.
-- **Dynamic Skill Taxonomy**: Supports ESCO/O*NET/Custom skills, with categories, related skills, and source tracking.
+- **Dynamic Skill Taxonomy**: Maintained in `data/skills_taxonomy.txt` (editable plain text).
+The pipeline parses this file, generates `skills_taxonomy.json` for compatibility, but always uses `.txt` as the source of truth.
 - **Skill Gap Reports**: Identifies matched, missing, and transferable skills between user and job.
 - **Normalized Database**: Stores all entities in SQLite (easy to migrate to Postgres).
 - **JSON Exports**: All tables exportable as JSON for dashboard/API consumption.